mingogg/archkai/README.md

 ⚠️ Note: You should **not** re-run `0_install.sh`.
 Once it has been executed and you start using `archkai.sh`, your system is considered fully set up for you.
 Re-running the other scripts is optional, but in theory your system should remain stable and personalized after the initial setup.
+If needed, just re-run `archkai.sh` to install missing packages.

 Rollbacks and snapshots are intentionally omitted.
 You are expected to understand and own the system after installation.